eclipse/packages/homepage/contribute.md

 but instead must only *refer* to the projects' Helm charts which are maintained and distributed separately.
 This allows for a modular approach where projects can easily be (re)used in multiple IoT Packages.

-The IoT Packages GitHub repository can be used to maintain both individual charts for Eclipse IoT Projects as well as packages that are comprised of multiple projects:
+The IoT Packages GitHub repository can be used to maintain individual charts for Eclipse IoT Projects as well as packages that are comprised of multiple projects:

 * The `charts` folder contains Helm charts for Eclipse IoT projects.
 Each sub-folder contains a chart for